joshua-baker/saft/README.md

 {THE UNIT OF ACCOUNT FOR THE VALUE OF THE PURCHASE AMOUNT FOR PURPOSES OF THE INSTRUMENT} the form uses {Ether}

 {across/on} {exchange(s)/index(es)} used to value exchange rate for sale in other currencies

+## Disclaimer

+Consult your own counsel before using these documents.
+Use any of these documents at your own risk.
+This repository and its documents do not constitute legal advice, and should not be relied on by any person.
+Developers, purchasers, investors and any other participant in a token system should consult their own counsel.